oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 1. Download the Ubuntu 18.04 64bit ISO from [here](https://releases.ubuntu.com/18.04/).
 Alternatively the version 22.04 can be downloaded from (https://releases.ubuntu.com/jammy/).
 2. Select the newly created VM in the virtual box and click Start.
 3. Here, a window pops up where you have to link the downloaded ISO file.
 Click the folder icon and select the ISO from your machine.
-4. Now, go through the normal Ubuntu installation steps, you can do the following the specific steps:
+4. Now, go through the normal Ubuntu installation steps, you can do the following specific steps:
  * Select "Minimal Installation", and check both checkboxes below it.
  * Select "Erase disk and install Ubuntu".
 Don't worry, no data in your host machine will be affected :).
 5. Once, Ubuntu is running and everything is done installing, exit from VM.